The journey of our “stuff” begins long before it arrives in our homes.

 It is difficult to feel connected to the true cost of making an item and throwing it away, especially when that item is cheap.
 Let’s use fast fashion as an example.
 Cotton (used in almost half of all textiles) is responsible for a quarter of worldwide insecticide application and polyester is produced using petroleum.
 Both materials are associated with harmful conditions for workers and chemical runoff.
 And it’s not just the types of materials we are using, but the sheer quantity of them.

 If every human consumed the resources of an average American, the Earth would only be able to sustain 1.4 billion people.
-As disheartening as this may seem, as major contributors to the problem, we are both responsible for and capable of generating a solution.
+As disheartening as this may seem, we are major contributors to the problem, we are both responsible for and capable of generating a solution.

 In a time when someone’s success is judged largely by the amount and quality of their “stuff”, this is a radical cultural shift.
 However, it can arise naturally if we simply evaluate our needs.
 Do we need the newest version of something we already own?
 Can we retrofit or repair something we have?

-- Avoiding single-use items is a hug step in the right direction.
+- Avoiding single-use items is a huge step in the right direction.
 A significant portion of our impact stems from normalization of disposability.
-Upon sweeping the Pacific gyre, scientists recently found six times more plastic than plankton.
-Cut our water bottles, plastic ware, non-reusable bags, and excess packaging and switch to reusable alternatives.
+Upon sweeping the Pacific Ocean, scientists recently found six times more plastic than plankton.
+Cut out water bottles, plastic ware, non-reusable bags, and excess packaging and switch to reusable alternatives.

 - Borrow or share it!
 If there is something you only need a few times (a tool, a book, something for a special event) reach out to your community.
 Public spaces already provide lending systems like libraries, bike/ride shares, community gardens, and more.

 - Use your hard-earned money to support companies that make sustainable choices.
 Choose vendors that adopt the slower, more complicated, or more expensive path in order to create a quality, ethical product.
-By being sentient shoppers, we have the power to demand sustainable alternatives int he marketplace.
+By being thoughtful shoppers, we have the power to demand sustainable alternatives in the marketplace.

-- Always examine the packaging of the product in question for material listings and manufacturer location.
-Certain third-part certifications have corresponding labels to help you understand the conditions the goods were produced under.
+- Always examine the packaging of a product, notice material listings, and manufacturer location.
+Certain third-party certifications have corresponding labels to help you understand the conditions the goods were produced under.
 A few examples are Fair Trade Certification, Certified Organic, BPA-free, Energy Star and Rainforest Alliance.

-- Look for materials that are biodegradable, recyclable, or made of recycled products.
-Choose items that are safer and healthier for your homes, and consider of the effects of disposal.
+- Look for materials that are biodegradable, recyclable, or made from recycled products.
+Choose items that are safer and healthier for your homes, and consider the effects of disposal products.

 - Support local artisans, craftspeople, and farmers.
-By stimulating the local economy, you ensure that your money is being reinvest in these small business owners and cultivate relationships that build a strong community.
+By stimulating the local economy, you ensure that your money is being reinvested in small business owners that cultivate relationships and build a strong community.

 An extremely significant and often ignored component of consumerism happens after the product has left our possession.
 Waste.
-Landfills and ocean gyres are out of sight, out of mind, so it is easy to lose track of the significant way in which we are altering our planet.
+Landfills are out of sight, out of mind, so it is easy to lose track of the significant way in which we are altering our planet.

 Cradle to Cradle

-Designers worldwide now discuss creating projects where impacts are deeply understood from “Cradle to Cradle”.
+Designers worldwide now discuss creating projects where the impact is deeply understood from “Cradle to Cradle”.
 In brief, this means that products are designed in closed cycles that mimic those of natural systems.
 Instead of a product’s life ending at a landfill, the cycle is continuous and regenerative.
 This way of thinking has inspired everything from eternally recyclable carpet to intricate planning for cities with urban farms for rooftops and self-sustainable energy sources.